 4. Developmental lactase deficiency – this affects some premature babies and means they are unable to produce enough lactase early on, but this improves as they get older.

 As breastmilk contains lactose, babies are naturally designed to be able to digest it.
 That’s why primary lactose intolerance is not very common in infants, but they may suffer from secondary lactose intolerance after a tummy bug, or a condition like cows' milk protein allergy, that can damage the gut.
 These are normally temporary intolerances which disappear when the gut heals.

 What to do if you think your little one has a food allergy or intoleranceIf you think your baby has a food allergy or intolerance, you should talk to your GP or health visitor about it.
+If your baby is less than one year old, you could try our Baby Symptom Checker to collate a summary of their symptoms to take to the appointment.
 Or if you think your baby is having an anaphylactic reaction (a severe reaction where your baby may struggle to breathe, become floppy or faint, or show swelling of the lips, hands or feet), they will need emergency medical treatment.

 What will happen if your GP suspects a food allergy?If your GP thinks your baby could have a food allergy, they may ask you a number of questions, such as:

 • What symptoms have occurred?